SlideRuleEarth/sliderule-python/docs/source/getting_started/Getting-Started.rst

 ===============

 This documentation is intended to explain how to use `SlideRule`, a C++/Lua framework for on-demand data processing, and its accompanying Python client.
-`SlideRule` is a science data processing service that runs in the cloud and responds to REST API calls to process and return science results.
+`SlideRule` is a science data processing service at ``icesat2sliderule.org`` that responds to REST API calls to process and return science results.
 This software was developed to support science applications for `NASA's Ice Cloud and land Elevation Satellite-2 (ICESat-2)`__, but also has the goal of demonstrating a new paradigm for providing science data products to researchers.

 .. __: https://icesat-2.gsfc.nasa.gov/